bvbohnen/x4-projects/Readme.md

   </cue>
   ```

+Limitations:
-Note: the windows backend confuses numpad enter and numpad / with their non-numpad counterparts.
+* The windows backend confuses numpad enter and numpad / with their non-numpad counterparts.
 If one of these keys is used, both the numpad and normal key will trigger the hotkey callback.
+* Currently only supports keyboard inputs.

 See "API Functions.md" for full details.